belgianmobileid/doc/_OIDC/authentication.md

 <aside class="notice">This method requires that each party exposes its public keys in the form of a JWK Set document on a publicly accessible URI, and keep its private keys for itself.
 </aside>

-You can retrieve the itsme® JWK Set from the URI metioned as <code>jwks_uri</code> in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>.
+You can retrieve the itsme® JWK Set from the URI mentioned as <code>jwks_uri</code> in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>.

 <aside class="notice">Refer to <a href="https://belgianmobileid.github.io/doc/JOSE/" target="blank">this page</a> for more on signing and encrypting tokens.
 </aside>

-<aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme.be</a> and itsme® will make sure to complete the configuration for you in no time!
+<aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme-id.com</a> and itsme® will make sure to complete the configuration for you in no time!
 </aside>

-<aside class="notice">The algorithms – needed to sign and/or encrypt a JWT or to authenticate to our Token Endpoint – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
+<aside class="notice">The algorithms – needed to sign and encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
 </aside>